patman023/nysthimanual/pages/squonk/squonk.md

 In the row below the chain row are the start, stop, and reset trigger inputs.
 Resetting sends Squonk to the 12th step (or to the first step, if the clock is set to UP mode), so that the next clock received will start the sequence at step 1 (or 12).

 The randomize all jack turns Squonk into a machine with zero predictability.
 A trigger at this input is probably too extreme to be very useful musically, as the x5, mode, and repeat settings are all randomized along with the knobs.
-In version 6.30, the randomize all button (next to the jack) doesn't work.
+For the button to work, you MUST hold down Ctrl (Mac Cmd), but a trigger to the jack does not need this.

+---

 ## Chaining